Please ensure Javascript is enabled for purposes of website accessibility

 Finally, a good attorney provides emotional support and advocacy during a challenging time.
 They can alleviate some of the stress of dealing with the aftermath of a hit and run, allowing you to focus on your recovery.

-Being a victim of a hit-and-run in Pennsylvania can be a distressing experience.
+Being a victim of a hit and run in Pennsylvania can be a distressing experience.
 However, understanding your rights and the available legal avenues can empower you to seek justice.
 Initiating a civil lawsuit and any criminal penalties the offending driver may face can be an effective way to recover damages.
 Always remember that obtaining legal counsel can simplify this process and increase your chances of a favorable outcome.
-Ultimately, your knowledge and action can play a vital role in your recovery and in holding the responsible party accountable.
+Ultimately, your knowledge and actions can play a vital role in your recovery and in holding the responsible party accountable.

 LCA